Acer Aspire Nitro 5 AN515-54-53Z2

 Overall, if you are a casual gamer or most of the time what you play is games like League of Legends, CS:GO, or Overwatch, APEX, it will do the job.
 I guess, I don’t have to say that you wont be able to stream at the same time, because that is something else and would be too much for the current specs.
 But for a casual gamer, the new Nitro 5 generation should be enough.
 If you know what to expect, you won’t be disappointed.
 Just don’t play everything on high or very high settings and you should be fine.
 On the other hand, if you consider the Nitro 5 for multimedia, programming etc., it will do an outstanding job with the hardware it has.
 For voice editing etc. you might feel the need of an external sound card.
 For video editing a nice external monitor will help you as well.
 Why I am saying these things?
 Because, this laptop is relatively cheap with the hardware it is coming.

 Hands-on article by Ümit Yılmaz GüneşNVIDIA GeForce GTX 1650 (Laptop): Mid range dedicated graphics card for laptops based on the desktop GTX 1650 and therefore the Turing architecture (TU117 chip in 12nm FFN) without raytracing and Tensor cores.
-These graphics cards are able to play the latest and most demanding games in high resolutions and full detail settings with enabled Anti-Aliasing. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.
+With these GPUs you are able to play modern and demanding games fluently at medium detail settings and HD resolution. » Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 9300H: On Coffee Lake architecture based processor for big and heavy laptops.
 Integrates four processor cores clocked at 2.4 - 4.1 GHz (4 GHz with 4 cores) that support HyperThreading.
 Manufactured in an improved 14nm process (14nm++). » Further information can be found in our Comparison of Mobile Processsors.